 Google+!
 Everyone's doing it!
 No seriously: it went from zero users to zillions in a matter of days.
 Not bad for a me-too social network entering a space already inhabited by two 900-pound gorillas.

 Granted, just because of its sheer size and ubiquity, Google would have had no trouble populating its new social network even if it totally sucked.
 But it doesn't.
 Why?
 Surprisingly well-wrought experience design, for one thing.
-I spoke to Andy Hertzfeld, a designer and software engineer at Google who helped spearhead G+'s user interface, to zero in on four things that are wrong with social networks that the Googlers made sure to get right.1.
-They're a pain in the ass to set up
+I spoke to Andy Hertzfeld, a designer and software engineer at Google who helped spearhead G+'s user interface, to zero in on four things that are wrong with social networks that the Googlers made sure to get right.

 "We wanted to make a delightful experience that feels addicting."